embark-framework/embark-site/source/tutorials/token_factory_2.md

 });
 ```

-When the Deploy button is clicked, we’ll get the supply entered and deploy a new Token with `Token.deploy([supply])`.
+When the Deploy button is clicked, we’ll get the supply entered and deploy a new Token with `Token.methods.deploy([supply])`.
 The resulting promise `.then(function(deployedToken) {})` will contain the contract object of newly deployed contract.
 We’ll assign this new token object to the current one *currentToken* and also inform the user of the address;

 So let’s try this out!
 Entering the supply as 500 and clicking Deploy: